Juzva8/Homework-04/README.md

 ## Installation

 To run this application you need a browser.
-Any browser will work for you but as a web developer, I recommend you to use google chrome. at
+Any browser will work for you but as a web developer, I recommend you to use google chrome.

 ## Usage